Times and Dates

 $myTime = new Time('+3 week');

-You can pass in strings representing the timezone and the locale in the second and parameters, respectively.
-Timezones can be any supported by PHP’s DateTimeZone class.
-The locale can be any supported by PHP’s Locale class.
+You can pass in strings representing the timezone and the locale in the second and the third parameters, respectively.
+The timezone can be any one supported by PHP’s DateTimeZone class.
+The locale can be any one supported by PHP’s Locale class.
 If no locale or timezone is provided, the application defaults will be used.

 <?php